sc2-pulse/sc2-pulse/README.md

 ```
 mvn verify
 ```

-### Selenium tests
-The Firefox is used in selenium tests because it is one of the major browsers that is available on all platforms and has an ESR version, which makes it easier to find a correct selenium driver for it.

-You can change the browser by modifying the `selenium.driver` application property.

 ## Running
 The `dev` profile will help you to start the local server.
 Reload a browser tab to instantly see resource modifications.